davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 6.2.4 =

+* Coding changes to address reports of errors on PHP 8.
+Functions moved into include files.
+Inline the_content filter functions.

 = 6.1.5 =